 The Angels Express special train service is back again this season!
-Beginning April 9, 2013, you can ride the Angels Express to all Angels weekday home games that start at 7:05 p.m. and for every Friday night game on the Inland Empire-Orange County Line.
+Beginning April 9, 2013, you can ride the Angels Express to all Angels weekday home games that start at 7:05 p.m. and to every Friday night game on the Inland Empire-Orange County Line.

 Ride to and from Angel Stadium for a very special price - only $7 roundtrip, $6 for senior/disabled, $4 for youth (ages 6 – 18), and free for children 5 and under with a paying adult (up to 3 children).
 The train takes you straight to the stadium's parking lot so you're just a short walk away.
 Save money on parking and gas, forget about the crowded stadium parking lot, and leave your car behind!

 How to buy an Angels Express Ticket

 Tickets may be purchased at Metrolink station ticket vending machines by selecting “Special Ticket Options”.
 Please arrive up to 45 minutes before the train departure time to purchase your Angels Express tickets.
 Tickets are available for sale starting at 2:00 a.m. on game days from the ticket vending machines on the Orange County Line stations.

 For a list of Metrolink schedules, click here.

 $7 Adult roundtrip